junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Low back pain that is worse the day after heavy lifting or straining may be a sprain.

-Severe low back pain that  rst comes suddenly when lifting or twisting may be a slipped disc, especially if one leg or foot becomes painful or numb and weak.
+Severe low back pain that first comes suddenly when lifting or twisting may be a slipped disc, especially if one leg or foot becomes painful or numb and weak.
 This can result from a pinched nerve.

 Standing or sitting with the shoulder drooped is a common cause of backache.